Should You Repair or Replace Your Windows? A Guide for Ontario Homeowners

 This may happen due to:

-These repairs are often far cheaper than replacement.
+These repairs are often far cheaper than replacement and can restore functionality.

 Leaks may be caused by: